CausAdv: A Causal-based Framework for Detecting Adversarial Examples: Experiments

 Overall, our causal approach yields promising results for almost every attack for the two datasets ImageNet and CIFAR-10.
-For FGSM, it provided good results for both datasets, especially the target variant on ImageNet (See table~\ref{tab:PearsonImag}).
+For FGSM, it provided good results for both datasets, especially the target variant on ImageNet (See Table~\ref{tab:PearsonImag}).
 For BIM, although it is a very efficient attack \cite{Dong_Benchmark}, we find that it is easily detected by identifying the set of causal features on ImageNet.
-Only the PGD attack on ImageNet, for both variants succeeded to escape any detection strategy for $\epsilon=8$.
-However, we have seen that by making $\epsilon=16$, we arrive to the same results of the BIM attack.
-Actually, these results confirm previous results \cite{Dong_Benchmark} which show that PGD attacks are the more appropriate for adversarial training.
+Only PGD exhibit a clear resistance to our defense strategies under the chosen perturbation budget ($\epsilon = 8$).
+However, increasing the perturbation strength to $\epsilon = 16$ leads to complete detection for PGD, similar to the BIM attack.
+These findings are consistent with those reported in \cite{Dong_Benchmark}, which highlight PGD as the most suitable attack for adversarial training.
+For C\&W and Square attacks, they exhibit higher resistance, but with low Attack Success Rate(ASR).

-At the end, we should mention that our analysis agrees with the results reported in \cite{Ilyas_Bugs}, which states that adversarial attacks are not due to bugs in the model, but rather is about exploiting non-robust features learned by the model.
-However, as they gave this conclusion, they did not actually show if we can really recognize the non-robust features as adversarial perturbations.
-This can be achieved through our framework, where we refer to non-robust features as the filters with low CI, and we show how a large activation of non-robust features could refer to possible adversarial attacks.
+In conclusion, our analysis aligns with the findings reported in \cite{Ilyas_Bugs}, which argue that adversarial vulnerabilities do not stem from flaws in the model itself, but rather from its reliance on non-robust features.
+However, while their work emphasizes this insight, it does not explicitly demonstrate how non-robust features can be identified or linked to adversarial perturbations.
+Our framework addresses this gap by providing a practical means to detect such features.